A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 A paper that, in part, details some problems within Mr. Thomas's work can be found at: www.diogenes-club.com/buffoon.htm

 Constable Shaw joins Holmes and Watson in a "yard of stout" (P.15).
-This is a rather unusual way to greet such esteemed guests, the yard of ale being approximately three pints, drunk from a yard long glass vessel, traditionall downed-in-one by rugby players.
+This is a rather unusual way to greet such esteemed guests, the yard of ale being approximately three pints, drunk from a yard long glass vessel, traditionally downed-in-one by rugby players.
 It seems rather two-faced of Shaw to then complain about "local cutups [who] drain the bottle too deep" a few pages later (P.19).

 I'd appreciate anyone who can explain the logic of the opening to Frank Thomas's "The Three Hats": P.11: "It was early September and the sky was a dark slate color with low-hanging clouds that provided an intermittent drizzle.
 One could well have said that it was a nice day for ducks.
 While this hardly ranked as an original statement, it did prove prophetic for in the early evening those first tendrils of fog crept down the streets of London to be followed by that moist, white blanket that so often enveloped the great metropolis" Surely this only makes any sense at all if we alter that last sentence to: "...it did prove prophetic for in the early evening a troop of ducks waddled past our Baker Street windows."

 P.86: Describing his tour of the Tower of London, Thomas Llewelyn says, "Sir Walter Raleigh, Anne Boleyn, and Elizabeth the First all were imprisoned here at one time or another".
-That may well be so, but in 1884, when he took the tour, the latter was still just plain old "Queen Elizabeth" - she didn't become Elizabeth the first until we got a second Elizabeth in 1952.
+That may well be so, but in 1884, when he took the tour, the latter was still just plain old "Queen Elizabeth" - she didn't become "Elizabeth the First" until we got a second Elizabeth in 1952.

-P.71: Edward Maitland gives his great-uncle's local vicar's address as "The Vicarage, Meadow Lane, Holbrook, Kent", which causes us some confusion when the same vicar meets Holmes and Watson off the train at the local station and they "Set off on the three mile drive down to Holbrook, down pleasant Sussex lanes" (P.73).
+P.71: Edward Maitland gives his great-uncle's local vicar's address as "The Vicarage, Meadow Lane, Holbrook, Kent", which causes us some confusion when the same vicar meets Holmes and Watson off the train at the local station and they "set off on the three mile drive down to Holbrook, down pleasant Sussex lanes" (P.73).

 P.33: I've heard about the birds and the bees, but don't really see the attraction of the flies for the moths.
 Nevertheless, Holmes knows better, for he says of the Duke of Cloncury & Straffan that "He was well dressed and the waiters constantly hovered at his elbow to attend to his bidding like moths to a fly."
 Presumably, those are clothes moths.....